Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints:

-- Email Address must be unique.
+- unique.
+- should be recognized consistently, irrespective of capitalization.
-- Email Address cannot be changed after sending invitation mail.
+- cannot be changed after sending invitation mail.

-### ExtraTaskCount
+### extraAssignedCount

-The default number of The ExtraTaskCount is 0.
-If the number of Categories is larger than the number of Tenants, ExtraTaskCount is used to ensure that an equal number of tasks(Category) are assigned to each Tenant.
+The default number of The extraAssignedCount is 0.
+If the number of Categories is larger than the number of Tenants, extraAssignedCount is used to ensure that an equal number of tasks(Category) are assigned to each Tenant.

 Constraints:

-- ExtraTaskCount must be more than 0.
+- extraAssignedCount must be more than 0.
-- ExtraTaskCount must be integer
+- extraAssignedCount must be integer

 ## AssignmentSheet - 分担票